Bakoroba/blockchain_ballot_dapp/README.md

 The smart contract is written using Solidity language.
 The contract has the following functions:
 - register: register a voter so that they have a right to vote a voter
 - vote: allows a voter to vote for a single proposal
-- wininngProposal: get the winning proposal
+- winningProposal: get the winning proposal
 - getCount: get the number of votes per proposals on a the ballot

 2. Smart contract compilation and deployment